nnn

 27) Dirty Rice

-Dirty rice traditionally contains meat, but you can capture the vibes with beans and some nice seasoning.
-Prepare the rice and mix in the sautéed onion, garlic, some celery (if you have any), and season it with paprika and a little cayenne pepper.
-Add beans at the end and test to see if more salt is needed.
-You’d think you really knew what you were doing by how great your kitchen smells from this dinner.
+While traditional dirty rice includes meat, you can capture the vibes of the dish using beans and some nice seasoning.
+Just prepare the rice then mix in the sautéed onion and garlic plus some celery (if you have any) and season with paprika and a little cayenne pepper.
+Then add beans at the end and check to see if it needs more salt.
+You d think you really knew what you were doing by how great your kitchen smells from this dinner.

 28) Veggie Frittata